ptupitsyn/ptupitsyn.github.io/_posts/2017-05-10-Whats-New-In-Ignite-Net-2.0.md

     cache[1] = new Person { Name = "John Doe" };

-    // Execute computations: print "Hello World!" on all nodes. ignite.GetCompute().Broadcast(new ComputeAction());
+    // Execute computations: print "Hello World!" on all nodes.
+    // Keep in mind that assembly with ComputeAction must be present on all nodes. ignite.GetCompute().Broadcast(new ComputeAction());
 }
 ```